 Overall, C++ can be used for almost anything but it’s not always necessary to use it.
 Java is usually sufficient and can be more effective for your project.

-We learned from this article that both C++ and Java are powerful languages.
+In this article we discuss the whole difference between C++ vs Java.
+Both C++ and Java are powerful programming languages.
 You can consider learning both to get a solid understanding of computer programming.

 But if you want to choose either one, ask yourself what kind of applications you want to create.
 For example, for building Windows applications, C++ is an ideal choice.
 And if you need to create app servers, enterprise applications, etc., you can select Java.